Matthews Wolmarans

-Matthews Johannes Wolmarans (born 1968 or 1969) is a South African politician who has been a Member of the National Assembly of South Africa since 2019.
-A member of the African National Congress, he previously served in the assembly between 2017 and 2019.
+Matthews Johannes Wolmarans (born 1968 or 1969) is a South African politician who served as a Member of the National Assembly of South Africa from 2017 until 2019 and again from 2019 until 2024 as a member of the African National Congress.
 Wolmarans is also a former mayor of the Rustenburg Local Municipality.

 Career

 Wolmarans is a member of the African National Congress.
 He served as the mayor of the Rustenburg Local Municipality.
 He served on the provincial executive committee on the ANC in the North West.

 Murder conviction and subsequent acquittal

 In July 2012, Wolmarans, the then-speaker of the municipality, and his former bodyguard, Enoch Matshaba, were found guilty of the murder of Moss Phakoe, a corruption and fraud whistle-blower and ANC councillor in the Rustenburg Local Municipality.
 Phakoe was shot dead in his driveway outside his home in Rustenburg on 14 March 2009, two days after he had handed over a dossier detailing fraud and corruption allegations in the municipality to former co-operative governance and traditional affairs minister Sicelo Shiceka.
 He also allegedly gave the dossier to senior ANC officials.
 Wolmarans was sentenced to twenty years in prison, while Matshaba was sentenced to life in prison.

 He was jailed at the Rooigrond Prison in Mahikeng, the provincial capital of the North West province.
 In September 2012, the Mail & Guardian newspaper revealed that Wolmarans was still receiving a salary from the Rustenburg municipality, despite being imprisoned.
 The national executive committee of the ANC had instructed that his party membership be terminated to remove him as a councillor, however, the provincial executive committee did not act on the instruction.

 In June 2014, the Supreme Court of Appeal set aside the conviction of him and Matshaba, because a witness changed his evidence.
 Wolmarans soon after announced that he would be suing the state and seven police officers for wrongfully arresting him and charging him with Phakoe's murder.